neicnordic/neic-sda/docs/index.md

 Overall architecture
 --------------------

-The main components and interaction partners of the NeIC Sensitive Data Archive deployment in a Federated EGA setup, are illustrated in the figure below.
+The main components and interaction flows of the NeIC Sensitive Data Archive deployment in a Federated EGA setup, are illustrated in the figure below.
 The different colored backgrounds represent different zones of separation in the federated deployment.

 ![](https://docs.google.com/drawings/d/e/2PACX-1vSCqC49WJkBduQ5AJ1VdwFq-FJDDcMRVLaWQmvRBLy7YihKQImTi41WyeNruMyH1DdFqevQ9cgKtXEg/pub?w=960&h=540)

 The components illustrated can be classified by which archive sub-process they take part in:

--   Submission - the process of submitting sensitive data and meta-data to the inbox staging area
+-   `Submission` - the process of submitting sensitive data and meta-data to the inbox staging area
--   Ingestion - the process of verifying uploaded data and securely storing it in archive storage, while synchronizing state and identifier information with CEGA
+-   `Ingestion` - the process of verifying uploaded data and securely storing it in archive storage, while synchronizing state and identifier information with CEGA
--   Data Retrieval - the process of re-encrypting and staging data for retrieval/download.
+-   `Data Retrieval` - the process of re-encrypting and staging data for retrieval/download.